pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 981 Socket Problems

+Today we have a error in the websocket that it's used with mobile application, I am tired we were working late.

 ##### Day 980 Kafka Power

 It's amazing how kafka works, kafka can help us to create a distributed system